 Since its inception in 2004, the biennial Hubert Curien Award recognises outstanding efforts to help society benefit from space.

-Welcome to the 9th edition of the Hubert Curien Award!
+We’re thrilled to welcome the official nominees for the 11th Hubert Curien Award!

 Eligibility